cnpem/epics-in-docker/README.md

 `dynamic-link`.
 This will increase the resulting image size, since unused dependencies will also be copied.

+The resulting image contains a standard IOC run script, `lnls-run`, which will be run inside `RUNDIR` and will launch the container's command under procServ, or `st.cmd` if no command is specified.

 Some Docker versions don't use [BuildKit](https://docs.docker.com/build/buildkit/) by default, and it can be more efficient to enable it, for instance, by exporting `DOCKER_BUILDKIT=1`